FThompson/FormPersistence.js/README.md

 </form>
 ```

-You want users to be able to remove tags they have added, so you create a script that adds a span with each tag and a button to remove that tag.
-You add tags to the form's data with a hidden input within each span.
+You want users to be able to remove tags they have added, so you create a script that adds a span with each selected tag and a button to remove that tag.
+You add tags to the form's data as `span` elements each containing a hidden `input` element containing the tag to be submitted in the form's data.

 ```javascript
 document.getElementById('add-tag').addEventListener('click', addTag);